eawww/MeetHooks/Outline.md

 <details>
   <summary>The answer may surprise you</summary>
     It's **C**! **C** is the answer.
-    The `theNumber` value does indeed increment as can be seen in the browser console, but, since React calls it once for JSX to render and ignores it until the parent says it needs to rerender So makeTheNumberGoUp is called and the variable is incremented, but that variable belongs only to that function call and, therefore, only to that render.
+    The `theNumber` value does indeed increment as can be seen in the browser console.
+However, since React calls the function once for JSX and ignores it until the parent says it needs to rerender, all of that incrementing is going on within the scope of the function call after React is already done with it.
 When the component does rerender, the new render's theNumber value is initialized to 0.
 </details>

 ## Meet Hooks!
 I won't have time to cover all 10 distinct hooks that are currently part of React's API, but I'll try to cover the ones I feel are most valuable to get started with.
 For each one, I'll explain its purpose, how it works, and show you some common use cases.
 I've also found that, when working with hooks, it's incredibly valuable to know the order everything executes in relative to other hooks.
-Details of this are a little lacking in the standard documentation so I'll pay special attention to helping you leave with a conceptual understanding of how your hooks behave relative to the render cycle and eachother.
+Details of this are a little lacking in the standard documentation so I'll pay special attention to helping you leave with a conceptual understanding of how your hooks behave relative to the render cycle and to eachother.

 In the previous example we saw exactly why functional components can't have stateful values of their own.
 Now we'll see exactly how they *actually can* have stateful values of their own!